Z3r0cks/Master_Thesis/thesis/main.typ

 == Nerfacto <nerfacto>
 After the publication of NeRF 2020, many other researches on this method have been published to improve or extend the original NeRF method.
 One of them is Nerfacto @tancik_nerfstudio_2023, which takes advantage of several NeRF variants.
 While vanilla NeRF works well when images observe the scene from a constant distance, NeRF drawings in less staged situations show notable artifacts.
 Due this problem Mip-NeRF @barron_mip-nerf_2021 addresses this by adopting concepts from mip mapping and enabling a scale-aware representation of the radiation field.
 By introducing integrated position coding, areas in space can be coded more efficiently, leading to better rendering results and more efficient processing.
 This helps with generating images from different distances which is more realistic for capturing images.
 To reduce the time for training, Nerfacto use the Insant-NGP's method @muller_instant_2022.
 Instead of feeding the input coordinates into the network directly (as with NeRF), the coordinates are processed using multi-resolution hash coding.
 Since the hash coding already captures many details, the actual MLP can be much smaller than with NeRF.
 The MLP is mainly used to process the features provided by the hash coding and to calculate the final values (color and density).
 Summarized, Nerfacto is faster and more accurate than NeRF and as the integrated NeRF variant from Nerfstudio, which I used for the implementation, it is supported and worked on.

-== LiDAR and NeRF
+== LiDAR Simulation <lidar-simulation>

-#figure(image("images/related_work/lidar_vs_nerf.png"), caption: [Simplified illustration depicts the concept of LiDAR and the rationale behind this thesis.
-While a time-of-flight sensor allows light to pass through and measures the time it takes for light to travel to an obstacle and reflect back to a receiver (illustrated on the left), a NeRF does not actually cast rays within the scene.
-The challenge is to identify the sample point that is closest to the obstacle and compute the distance between the origin and the sample point, as the coordinates of the origin and the sample point are within the scene.])

-#text(fill: blue, [Hier werde ich etwas über LiDAR und die Idee hinter der Thesis schreiben.])

-// It describes optical measuring devices that use electromagnetic waves from a light source spectrum to measure the properties of objects at a distance by means of reflection and scattering.
+According to @zhang_nerf-lidar_2024, one common approach to LiDAR simulation involves creating a 3D virtual environment and rendering point clouds using physics-based simulations.
+This method allows for the generation of synthetic LiDAR data.
+However, Zhang et al. note that these virtual datasets often exhibit significant domain gaps when compared to real-world data, especially when used to train deep neural networks.
+The primary reason is that virtual environments cannot fully replicate the complexity and intricate details of the real world.

+By using a NeRF, the physical processes of the LiDAR rays are not simulated in detail, but the underlying scene is approximated by a neural network.
+The universal approximation (a feedforward network with a hidden layer and a suitable activation function can approximate any mathematically defined function with arbitrary accuracy under ideal conditions @hornik_multilayer_1989 @hanin_approximating_2017) property of neural networks enables the NeRF to learn the density and radiation information of a real scene so accurately that it enables a precise representation of the scene.

+The neural network approximates the spatial distribution of objects and surfaces in a scene and can then deduce which rays are reflected from which points and the resulting distances.
+Unlike traditional simulations, this approach is not based on explicit physical models, but on a data-driven reconstruction that adapts directly to the observed reality.
+This reduces the need to fully model the complex physical and optical interactions in the real world.

+== Black Box <black-box>
+As NeRF is a feed-forward artificial neural network (ANN), it suffers from the disadvantage of being a black box.
+Interpreting how the model (a trained ANN that is used to approximate a function of interest) uses the input variables to predict the target is complicated by the complexity of ANNs @la_rocca_opening_2022.
+Even those who create them cannot understand how the variables are combined to produce predictions.
+Black box prediction models, even with a list of input variables, can be such complex functions of the variables that no human can understand how the variables work together to produce a final prediction @rudin_why_2019.
+To interpret NeRFs computation, which are only complex functions, as a coordinates, it is not possible to efficiently and quickly define the values while the ANN is computing.
+It limits the ability to understand how exactly the calculations are done and limits the understanding of the coordinates to the result.
+One challenge in this implementation is determining the position of a point on an obstacle, which is not feasible for exact values.
+To address this issue, it is essential to comprehend the underlying computation of NeRF densities.
+Given that NeRF is a black box, it is only possible to analyze the results, not the computation itself.
+This restricts the possibility to understand or manipulate for the approximation problem described in ----------------------------------.

+== Similar Work
+This section will show other studies that are working on the challenge to synthesize LiDAR sensors within a NeRF scene, and what are the uniqueness of my work.

-== NeRF-LiDAR <nerf-lidar>
+=== NeRF-LiDAR <nerf-lidar>
 #figure(image("images/nerf_lidar.png", width: 70%), caption: [The test scene in NVIDIA Omniverse (A) and the resulting point cloud as plot (B) from this application (vertical FOV: 360°, angular resolution: 0.5; horizontal FOV: 100°, angular resolution: 1.8).
 NeRF-LiDAR from Zhan et. al. (C) and a comparison with a real LiDAR (D).])

 #cite(<zhang_nerf-lidar_2024>, form: "prose") also generate LiDAR data by employing real LiDAR data to compute precise 3D geometry as a supervisory signal to facilitate the generation of more realistic point clouds and achieve good results.
 In contrast to the approach taken by Zhang et al., this thesis synthesizes LiDAR data without the use of additional input data for NeRF.
 The use of LiDAR data for training offers the advantage of improved results and a more accurate understanding of the scene under consideration.
 However, this approach does not fully capture the nuances of LiDAR-specific properties, such as ray drop, luminescence, or the permeability of the medium through which the light propagates.
 While Zhang's research offers valuable insights into specific scenes, my approach may not be as accurate but is more accessible and can be applied to any scene that a NeRF can generate..

 == NeRF-LOAM: Neural Implicit Representation for Large-Scale
-@deng_nerf-loam_2023 #text(fill: red, [Folgt])
+@deng_nerf-loam_2023 #text(fill: red, [Katographieren mit LiDAR daten und einem NeRF für pose und voxel])

-== A Probabilistic Formulation of LiDAR Mapping with Neural Radiance Fields
+=== A Probabilistic Formulation of LiDAR Mapping with Neural Radiance Fields
 @mcdermott_probabilistic_2024 #text(fill: red, [Folgt])

-== SHINE-Mapping
+=== SHINE-Mapping
 @zhong_shine-mapping_2023 #text(fill: red, [Folgt])

-== PIN-SLAM
+=== PIN-SLAM
 @pan_pin-slam_2024 #text(fill: red, [Folgt])
 #pagebreak()

 = Tools <tools>
+This chapter explains Nerfstudio and NVIDIA Omniverse and why I used them for my thesis.

 == Nerfstudio <nerfstudio>
 Nerfstudio is a PyTorch framework.
 It contains plug-and-play components for implementing NeRFs.
 It uses tools for real-time visualization and introduces how to work with and implement NeRFs @tancik_nerfstudio_2023.
 Nerfstudio is used for using and editing Nerfacto and rendering the scene on the front-end.
 While Nerfstudio's common use is to implement new NeRFs, this work use a modified version of Nerfacto.

 == NVIDIA Omniverse <nvidia-omniverse>
 Since the computation from distance in a NeRF depends on the camera parameters, it is easier to use graphical software where the camera values and position can be set and extracted in a virtual environment.
 For NeRF, it is not necessary to use real images, but for the comparison with a real LiDAR, software is needed that can simulate a LiDAR sensor.
-One tool that embeds and certifies LiDAR sensors, such as the Sick PicoScan 150, is NVIDIA Omniverse. \
+One tool that embeds and LiDAR sensors, such as the Sick PicoScan 150, is NVIDIA Omniverse. \
 NVIDIA Omniverse is powered by NVIDIA RTX and is a modular development platform of APIs and micro services for creating 3D applications, services and to break down data silos, link teams in real time, and produce physically realistic world-scale simulations with tools like Isaac Sim @nvidia_nvidia_nodate.
-NVIDIA Omniverse use Universal Scene Description (USD). \
-Large amounts of 3D data, are generated, stored, and transmitted by pipelines that can produce computer graphics for movies and video games.
-Modeling, shading, animation, lighting, effects, and rendering are just a few of the many collaborating applications in the pipeline.
-Each one has a unique scene description that is suited to its own workflows and needs.
-USD is the first software that deals with exchanging and supplementing any 3D scenes @pixar_openusd_nodate.
 #pagebreak()

 = Implementation <implementation>
 The objective of this project is to establish an origin within a NeRF scene representation and utilize this origin for distance measurement.
 To achieve this, the implementation requires a frontend for setting the origin and resolutions, visualizing the scene, and parsing the data within the scene representation.
 Nerfstudio is employed for this implementation (see @nerfstudio).